Second hour now underway on the Rush Limbaugh program.

 All these mass transit systems, which run massive deficits from Salt Lake City to San Diego to Portland to Charlotte, you name it.

-Twin Cities got one.
+The Twin Cities got one.

-Twelve mile light rail train.
+12-mile light rail train.

 The deficit is $10 million a year.

-It's supposed to be built for $400 million, $450 million, it cost three quarters of a billion.
+Supposed to be built for $400 million, $450 million.

-Now the deficits are 10 million a year.
+Now the deficits are $10 million a year.

 And for the first time ever, the House of Representatives last week appropriated federal money not used to build the mass transit system.

-Right now, your federal gas tax, your federal gas tax goes to the mass transit account of the DOT, and they dole it out to build these light rail systems, to build these trains where people don't want trains.
+Right now, your federal gas tax, your federal gas tax, goes to the mass transit account of the DOT, and they dole it out to build these light rail systems, to build these trains where people don't want trains.

 It's never subsidized the operating deficits.

-That was a responsibility of local government.
+That was the responsibility of local government.

-Well now for the first time, House Liberals passed legislation that would include federal money to support the local mass transit operating deficits.
+Well, now for the first time, House liberals passed legislation that would include federal money to support the local mass transit operating deficits.

 You want to know why?

-Because the fares for transit cover about 22, 23, 25 percent.
+Because the fares for transit cover about 22, 23, 25 percent, about 22 here, probably around that where you live.

 They can't raise the fares to cover their costs.